Skip to content

 What "idempotency and retries" mean in kneo-client

-The Kneo Agent Platform's operational endpoints are designed for safe retry.
+The Kneo Agent Platform's write endpoints are designed for safe retry where the spec documents the Idempotency-Key header: run create and continue, specs/run, and human-task resume (continue is contractual on kneo_serv >= 0.9.0; older servers treated its key as best-effort).
 The platform short-circuits a duplicate POST with the same Idempotency-Key header and identical payload — the second request replays the original response rather than re-executing the side effect.
+One exception worth knowing: runs.cancel has no documented key (even on kneo_serv 0.9.0) — a retried cancel may be observed twice, which is harmless because cancel is naturally idempotent in effect.

 kneo-client makes that safety automatic by: